Britain's Burford takes legal action to get share data from LSE

 The FCA declined to comment on the case on Monday.

 After falling 42% from Aug.
 6 to the close on Friday, Burford stock jumped to a session high of 843.5 pence after its statement on Monday.
-By 1330 GMT, the shares were up 3.7%.
+Its shares closed up 3.7% on Monday.

 ($1 = 0.8129 pounds)